 Additionally, think from the perspective of a user.
 You’re not writing these tests for yourself or your company, but for testers who are running the tests as a proxy for the users.

-Read more Rainforest user stories in our Customer Spotlight series.
+Read more user stories here.